dtakken/ElasticPress/readme.txt

 * Official support to Elasticsearch 8.x.
 Props [@felipeelia](https://github.com/felipeelia).
 * A new Sync errors tab, with errors grouped by type and links to support documentation when available.
 Props [@JakePT](https://github.com/JakePT) and [@apurvrdx1](https://github.com/apurvrdx1).
 * [WooCommerce] HPOS compatibility notice for WooCommerce Orders.
 Props [@felipeelia](https://github.com/felipeelia).
+* [Synonyms] A new settings screen with the the ability to bulk delete synonyms, support for many-to-many replacements, and a new type of synonym for terms with a hierarchical relationship, called hyponyms.
+Props [@JakePT](https://github.com/JakePT) and [@apurvrdx1](https://github.com/apurvrdx1).
 * Infinite loop when using excerpt highlighting with posts that use blocks that print an excerpt.
 Props [@felipeelia](https://github.com/felipeelia) and [@JakePT](https://github.com/JakePT).
 * Context parameter to the `get_capability()` function.
 Props [@felipeelia](https://github.com/felipeelia) and [@selim13](https://github.com/selim13).
 * A tooltip for meta keys to the weighting screen to allow seeing the full key if it has been truncated.
 Props [@JakePT](https://github.com/JakePT).
 * New `ep_weighting_options` filter to modify the weighting dashboard options.
 Props [@burhandodhy](https://github.com/burhandodhy).
 * New `ep_post_test_meta_value` filter.
 Props [@felipeelia](https://github.com/felipeelia).
+* New message related to indices limits on ElasticPress.io.
+Props [@felipeelia](https://github.com/felipeelia).

 __Changed:__

 * Acknowledge all Elasticsearch modules, making the Documents feature available in ES 8 installations by default.
 Props [@felipeelia](https://github.com/felipeelia), [@Serverfox](https://github.com/Serverfox), and [@jerasokcm](https://github.com/jerasokcm).
 * [Documents] Index CSV and TXT file contents.
 Props [@felipeelia](https://github.com/felipeelia).
 * [Documents] Only set documents-related parameters if no post type was set or if the list already contains attachments.
 Props [@felipeelia](https://github.com/felipeelia).
+* Automatically open the error log when a sync completes with errors.
+Props [@JakePT](https://github.com/JakePT) and [@felipeelia](https://github.com/felipeelia).
 * Aggregations created with the 'aggs' WP_Query parameter, are now retrievable using `$query->query_vars['ep_aggregations']`.
 Props [@felipeelia](https://github.com/felipeelia).
 * Major refactor of the `Term::format_args()` method and conditionally set search fields for term queries in REST API requests.
 Props [@felipeelia](https://github.com/felipeelia) and [@mgurtzweiler](https://github.com/mgurtzweiler).
 * Replaced `lee-dohm/no-response` with `actions/stale` to help with closing no-response/stale issues.
 Props [@jeffpaul](https://github.com/jeffpaul).
+* Bumped actions/upload-artifact from v3 to v4.
+Props [@iamdharmesh](https://github.com/iamdharmesh).

 __Fixed:__